PoolingClient

 get_df()

-instance of the aggregated participant data from the queries.
+Returns a instance of the aggregated participant data from the queries.

 No parameters